cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/custom-certificates/uploading-certificates.md

 ---
 title: Manage custom certificates
-order: 5
 pcx-content-type: how-to
+weight: 6
+meta:
+  title: Manage custom certificates — SSL for SaaS
 ---

 import CustomCertExample from "../../\_partials/\_custom-cert-file-example.md"

 # Manage custom certificates — SSL for SaaS

-For use cases and limitations, refer to [custom certificates](/ssl-for-saas/custom-certificates).
+For use cases and limitations, refer to [custom certificates](/ssl/ssl-for-saas/custom-certificates/).

 ## Upload certificates

 ### With the dashboard

-To upload a custom certificate in the dashboard, follow the steps for [issuing new certificates](/ssl-for-saas/common-tasks/issuing-certificates#via-the-dashboard), but change the **Certificate type** to **Custom certificate**.
+To upload a custom certificate in the dashboard, follow the steps for [issuing new certificates](/ssl/ssl-for-saas/common-tasks/issuing-certificates/#via-the-dashboard), but change the **Certificate type** to **Custom certificate**.

-For more details on bundle method, refer to [Bundle Methodologies](/edge-certificates/custom-certificates/bundling-methodologies)
+For more details on bundle method, refer to [Bundle Methodologies](/ssl/edge-certificates/custom-certificates/bundling-methodologies/)

 ### With the API